magomimmo/modern-cljs/doc/tutorial-08.md

 The `domina` core namespace even offers the `destroy!` function to permanentely delete a DOM element and all its children all together.

-Go back to the bREPL and ask for the `detroy!` docstring.
+Go back to the bREPL and ask for the `destroy!` docstring.

 ```clj
 cljs.user> (doc dom/destroy!)